Extensions of Vector Bundles on the Fargues-Fontaine Curve: Diamonds, vector bundles, and dimensions

+We point out that the dimension of $\hcal^0(\ecal)$ computed above coincides with the ``principal dimension'' of this object in the language of Banach-Colmez spaces \cite{Col}.

-2) The diamond $\hcal^0(\ecal)$ is partially proper and locally spatial, and equidimensional of dimension $\deg \ecal^{\geq 0}$.
-Furthermore, any nonempty open subfunctor of $\Cal{H}^0(\Cal{E})$ has an $F$-point. \end{prop} \begin{remark} The partial properness of $\Cal{H}^0(\Cal{E})$ is a formal consequence of the fact that the category of vector bundles on a relative curve $\Cal{X}_{\Spa(R,R^+)}$ is canonically independent of the choice of $R^{+}$, cf. \cite[Theorem 8.7.7]{KL15}.
+\begin{remark} The partial properness of $\Cal{H}^0(\Cal{E})$ is a formal consequence of the fact that the category of vector bundles on a relative curve $\Cal{X}_{\Spa(R,R^+)}$ is canonically independent of the choice of $R^{+}$, cf. \cite[Theorem 8.7.7]{KL15}.
 In fact, every functor defined above is partially proper, for the same reason. \end{remark}

-\begin{proof} Writing $\ecal \simeq \ecal^{>0} \oplus \ocal^n \oplus \ecal'$ where $\ecal'$ has only negative slopes, the isomorphism $\mathcal{H}^{0}(\mathcal{E}_{1}\oplus\mathcal{E}_{2})\cong\mathcal{H}^{0}(\mathcal{E}_{1})\times_{\mathrm{Spd}\, F}\mathcal{H}^{0}(\mathcal{E}_{2})$ together with the identification $\hcal^0(\ocal) \simeq \underline{\mathbf{Q}_p}$ reduce us from the general case to the case of positive slopes.
+\begin{proof} Writing $\ecal \simeq \ecal^{>0} \oplus \ocal^n \oplus \ecal'$ where $\ecal'$ has only negative slopes, the isomorphism $\mathcal{H}^{0}(\mathcal{E}_{1}\oplus\mathcal{E}_{2})\cong\mathcal{H}^{0}(\mathcal{E}_{1})\times_{\mathrm{Spd}\, F}\mathcal{H}^{0}(\mathcal{E}_{2})$ together with the identification $\hcal^0(\ocal) \simeq \underline{E}$ reduce us from the general case to the case of positive slopes.
 Writing $\ecal \simeq \oplus_i \ocal(\lambda_i)$ and observing that we reduce further to the case where $\mathcal{E}=\mathcal{O}(\lambda)$ for some $\lambda = d/h \in\mathbf{Q}_{>0}$.
 Let $E'/E$ be the unramified extension of degree $h$, so we have a natural finite \'etale map $r: \xcal_{E',S} \to \xcal_S$ such that $r_{\ast} \ocal(d) \simeq \ocal(\lambda)$ functorially in $S$.
 Choose a short exact sequence of vector bundles on $\xcal_{E',F}$.
-Pushing forward along $r_\ast$ and applying $\hcal^0(-)$ gives rise to a short exact sequence of abelian group sheaves on $\mathrm{Perf}_{/\Spa\,F}$, giving an identification It's easy to see that $\hcal^0(\ocal^{h(d-1)}) \simeq \underline{\mathbf{Q}_{p}^{h(d-1)}}$ as abelian group sheaves on $\mathrm{Perf}_{\Spa\,F}$.
+Pushing forward along $r_\ast$ and applying $\hcal^0(-)$ gives rise to a short exact sequence of abelian group sheaves on $\mathrm{Perf}_{/\Spa\,F}$, giving an identification It's easy to see that $\hcal^0(\ocal^{h(d-1)}) \simeq \underline{E^{h(d-1)}}$ as abelian group sheaves on $\mathrm{Perf}_{/\Spa\,F}$.
 Moreover, there is an isomorphism $\hcal^0(\ocal(1/h)) \simeq \tilde{\mathbf{D}}^1$: quite generally, for any given integers $0<d \leq h$, one can exhibit an isomorphism by identifying $\hcal^0(\ocal(d/h))$ with the universal cover of an isoclinic $\pi$-divisible $\ocal_E$-module of height $h$ and dimension $d$ (cf. \cite{FF08, SW13}).
 Putting things together, 1) follows.

 For 2), assume for the moment that $\hcal^0(\ecal)$ is locally spatial.
 Fix a presentation as in 1).
 After choosing an open profinite subgroup $A_0 \subset A$, the map factors as By \cite[Prop.
 4.3.2]{Wei} the first arrow here is pro-finite \'etale surjective, and the second arrow is separated, \'etale and surjective by \cite[Lemma 10.13]{Sch}.
 The space $\tilde{\mathbf{D}}^d$ is equidimensional of dimension $d$, so $\tilde{\mathbf{D}}^d/\underline{A_0}$ is equidimensional of dimension $d$ by Lemma \ref{groupquotientspectralspaces}.
 We are now reduced to checking that if $f: X \to Y$ is a surjective \'etale map of locally spatial diamonds, then $\dim X = \dim Y$.
 Since $f$ is generalizing, the inequality $\dim X \geq \dim Y$ is clear.
 For the opposite inequality, one easily reduces to the case where $X \to Y$ is a surjective finite \'etale map with $Y$ connected, by \cite[Lemma 11.31]{Sch}, which we then leave as an exercise for the interested reader.\footnote{Sketch: By a standard argument, one can dominate $X$ by a surjective finite \'etale map $X' \to X$ such that $X' \to Y$ is finite \'etale and Galois for some finite group $G$; but then $\dim X \leq \dim X' = \dim Y$, where the latter equality follows from Proposition \ref{groupquotientspectralspaces}.}